How to Apply for Financial Aid

-Peirce College believes that all students should have an opportunity to attend the college that best suits their academic and personal needs.
+Peirce College believes that all students should have an opportunity to attend the college that best suits their academic and personal needs, and financial aid makes that possible for many students.
+Our step-by-step guide below will take you through the fundamentals on how to apply for financial aid.
 Eligibility for most financial aid is based on financial need, which is determined using a formula established by the U.S. Department of Education.
 The primary document the Department of Education requires is the Free Application for Federal Student Aid (FAFSA).

 What do I need to complete the FAFSA?

-2. Personal Identification Number (PIN): You can apply for your PIN right on the FAFSA website and you don’t have to wait in order to use it right away.
+2. Personal Identification Number (PIN): You can apply for your PIN right on the FAFSA website, and you will be able to use it right away.
 If you’ve forgotten your PIN you can ask for it at the time you file your FAFSA.

-4. If you are a dependent student, please note that one parent or guardian will need to sign your FAFSA in addition to providing the family’s financial information.
-The parent or guardian may sign electronically with a PIN which he/she can obtain when you’re completing the FAFSA.
+4. Parent/guardian signature for dependents: If you are a dependent student, please note that one parent or guardian will need to sign your FAFSA in addition to providing the family’s financial information.
+The parent or guardian may sign electronically with a PIN that he/she can obtain when you’re completing the FAFSA.

 Am I eligible for financial aid?

-Typically, you must meet the following requirements to qualify for financial aid:
+Typically, you must meet the following requirements before applying for financial aid:

 Be a United States citizen or eligible non-citizen